 What’s a Perched Village?

 For information, I mention St Paul de Vence is a ‘perched village.’
-A perched village is one that is positioned on a mountain top, or a high hilltop that gives them a strategic position over what is going on in the villages below.
-It’s also good to keep an eye on your enemies that may want to intrude from the sea below.
-Back in the day, this was important for villages to secure themselves.
-St Paul de Vence was a strong hold, like another beautiful perched village in these parts, Eze Village.
+A perched village is one that is positioned high on a mountain top, which a strategic vantage point over what is going on in the villages below.
+It’s good to keep an eye on your enemies who may want to intrude from the sea below.
+Back in the day, this was how villages secured themselves.
+St Paul de Vence was once a military strong hold, like another beautiful perched village in these parts, Eze Village.

 It wasn’t until the 1920’s, when some impressionist painters rediscovered St Paul that it developed into a magnet for artists.
 The first to arrive were Paul Signac, Raoul Dufy and Chaïm Soutine.
 They set up their easels, and painted with the delicious lights of Provence.

 The artists befriended Paul Roux who was a painter, art collector and inn owner.
-He used to trade art for meals and stays at his modest 3-bed Inn.
-Now, his famous 5* Colombe d’Or restaurant and hotel has million dollar artwork on the walls for guests to admire while they stay or dine in the old Inn that now has a bit more than a dozen rooms plus 12 suites.
+Roux used to trade art for meals and stays at his modest 3-bed inn.
+Now, his famous 5* Colombe d’Or restaurant and hotel displays million dollar artwork on the walls for guests to admire.
+And the old Inn now has more than a dozen rooms plus twelve suites.

 Map of St Paul de Vence

-The map below highlights all the points of interest in St Paul de Vence.
+Stop by the tourism bureau on the right hand side as you enter St Paul.
 It’s an easy village to navigate and you can’t get lost.
-This map is provided from the official site of St Paul de Vence, where you can get more information.
-No copyright infringement intended.
+You can also find a detailed map provided online from the official site of St Paul de Vence, where you can get more information.

 Walk the ramparts